-I’ve always loved visiting coastal Maine.
-This beautiful area of New England features so many things to do with kids and is a short drive from my home west of Boston.
-In the summer, it’s especially fun with lots of tourists visiting and loads of great activities.
-Maine is definitely one of the best family summer vacation destinations and it’s a great place to visit with the whole family.
+In the summer, it’s especially fun with many tourists visiting and many great activities.
+Maine is one of the best family summer vacation destinations and a great place to visit with the whole family.

 This past summer, as one last getaway before school started for the year, we loaded up the car and headed to Ogunquit Maine, located on the coast.
 Although I’d visited Ogunquit before on a day trip, I never had the opportunity to spend an overnight there.

-We were so impressed with all of the things to do in Ogunquit Maine with kids, and absolutely plan to return again for a longer visit.
+We were so impressed with all of the things to do in Ogunquit Maine with kids, and plan to return again for a longer visit.
 This popular spot is a fantastic tourist town, with great energy and a fun vibe.

 Disclosure: We received a complimentary night stay at the Meadowmere Resort in Ogunquit.
 This post contains affiliate links (including on the map).
 A purchase/click through one of these links may result in a commission paid to us at no additional cost to you.
 All opinions are my own.